Improving Access to Finance

 Experimental Design

-We explore two experimental variations: (i) randomized entry of VSLAs-as-retail agents (Treatment I) and (ii) randomized entry of VSLAs-as-retail agents, combined with a consumer feedback mechanism (Treatment II).
+(ii) randomized entry of VSLAs-as-retail agents, combined with a consumer feedback mechanism (Treatment II).

 *Control communities (Status Quo): No introduction of DF-retail agents or consumer feedback mechanism. (n=50 communities/VSLAs);

-*Treatment I: To examine the broader impacts of retail agent expansions, we encourage existing VLSAs in select communities to enrol and operate as retail agents for both Orange Money and GT Bank only. (n=75 communities/VSLAs);
+*Treatment I: To examine the broader impacts of retail agent expansions, we encourage existing VLSAs in select communities to enroll and operate as retail agents for both Orange Money and GT Bank only. (n=75 communities/VSLAs);

 *Treatment II: To test improvements in quality of services and consumer usage in DFS, we additionally implement a simple, anonymized feedback mechanism that provides consumer feedback to enrolled retailers and connected communities. (n=75 communities/VSLAs).